-Don't miss a special live session with singer David Gray recorded at Apogee Berkeley St. Studios for a live audience, we'll feature an intriguing interview and a captivating performance from a favorite KCRW artist on Morning Becomes Eclectic at 11:15am.
+Don't miss a special live session with singer David Gray recorded at KCRW's Apogee Sessions for a live audience.
+We feature an intriguing interview and a captivating performance from a favorite KCRW artist.

 Visit kcrw.com/apogee to view more live sessions from Apogee Studio.

 Banner Image by Larry Hirshowitz.
 More images here.

 Jason Bentley: Thank you good sir for joining us on this chilly Los Angeles evening.